Coronavirus: how the outbreak is affecting our roadworks and maintenance

 Park Road connects Stanwell with Stanwell Moor.
 There are currently no-off road facilities for cyclists on the western section of the road and the existing shared-use facilities on the eastern section are sporadic.

-The improvements to this route will include creating a new shared-use path on the western end of Park Road and upgrading the existing facilities at the eastern end to create a continuous off-road route between Stanwell Moor Road and Stanwell Village for pedestrians and cyclists.
+The improvements to this route will include creating a new shared-use path at the western end of Park Road to create a continuous off-road route between Stanwell Moor Road and Stanwell Village for pedestrians and cyclists.